 One of the best ways of improving your email marketing is to try and learn from the best in their field.
 Everlane are one of those companies who I always open their emails, everytime they send to me.

 Everlane is an upstart clothing brand that have no traditional retail stores.
-Instead they use beautifully shot videos and photographs to craft an experience online.
-They’re incredibly transparent; letting users know where their factories are and sell direct to the customer.
+Instead they use beautifully shot videos and photographs to craft an online experience.
+They’re incredibly transparent, letting users know where their factories are, and they sell direct to the customer.
 They do marketing very well, sharing images via email and social channels with anticipation-building release dates with the opportunity to sign up for a waiting list.

 Thanks to their innovative tactics they’ve built up a large following on social media, have created Facebook bots to interact with customers and thanks to this they’re now reported to be valued in excess of $250m.
 Below we take a look at their email marketing campaigns, and what they do well there.

 Segment on signup

 The channel you arrive on to Everlane, dictates the website flow you’re pushed through.
 A user referred by a friend is instantly asked to sign up, whereas a user accessing via Google is presented with an open shop.
 This is likely due to the intent showed and the implied trust given by these groups.

 With a word of mouth recommendation it’s likely you’ll trust the company however may not immediately wish to purchase; this makes the option of adding a sign-up gate an interesting one, with the hope you’ll convert the user later via email marketing.

 During the account creation process, you are asked for the styles you are interested in.
 This data will dictate which sign-up list you’re added to, ensuring your users can receive personal and relevant emails.
 We often see furniture websites use similar techniques, if you know whether your users have children, for example, you can use this data to send them children’s furniture occasionally.